sdpython/ensae_teaching_cs/README.rst

 Setup
 -----

-Continuous files
+See
 `travis.yml <https://github.com/sdpython/ensae_teaching_cs/blob/master/.travis.yml>`_ or
 `appveyor.yml <https://github.com/sdpython/ensae_teaching_cs/blob/master/appveyor.yml>`_
 give indications on how to setup a machine to run most of the notebooks.
-All notebooks do not run on travis or appveyor due to the excessive amount of times it requires.
-They are being run a debian machine every week.
+All notebooks do not run on regular CI due to the excessive amount of time it requires.
+They are being run a debian machine every month.
 A `coverage page <http://www.xavierdupre.fr/app/ensae_teaching_cs/helpsphinx/all_notebooks_coverage.html>`_ reports on which ones run and the last time it was run.